lukaw3d/Vue.js-find-components-extension/README.md

 - Simple selectors:

-    `window.vueFind('missing')` prints a warning with a tree of supported simple selectors
+    `window.vueFind('missing')` prints a warning with a tree of supported selectors

 - Attribute selectors: